 And for the full happiness and enjoyment of life, don’t be afraid to indulge in less nutritious foods too, from time to time.
 Your sanity will thank you.

-6. Eat These Special Foods To Increase Breast Milk
+7. Eat Special Foods To Increase Breast Milk

 Beyond the regular “healthy and balanced diet” recommendations, there are certain foods that boost milk supply naturally.
 Of course, they aren’t going to work a miracle, but every little bit helps when struggling with a low milk supply.

 So give the following foods special attention:

 -Old Fashion Oats

 Healthy lactation cookies are also very popular among moms trying to increase their milk supply.
 Not only are they easy to make and delicious, but they are helpful too.
 Win-win.

 For an extensive list of foods that boost milk supply, read more in this article.

 I hear it everywhere that taking actual medication to increase milk supply is highly discouraged and only rarely necessary, so make sure to talk to your doctor about it.

 Many lactation consultants and doctors nowadays recommend a galactagogue supplement.
 Galactagogue means “milk increasing, milk boosting”.